barumau/pandunia/eng/101_dunia_lexi.md

 Yes. → Select the word from languages that are important in that region or culture.
 No. → Use the following word selection method.

-1. Collect translations for a given word in the 20 languages that are listed in the previous chapter by using electronic or printed or electronic dictionaries, Wiktionary, reliable machine translation, or some other tool.
+1. Collect translations for a given word in the 21 languages that were listed in the previous chapter by using electronic or printed or electronic dictionaries, Wiktionary, reliable machine translation, or some other tool.
 2. Identify groups of similar words.
     - Similar words can be historically related